ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 format described in [@!RFC6591]; this document updates that reporting format, as described in (#reporting-format-update).

-The destination(s) that failure reports are sent to, and options for when they will be sent, are defined by the "ruf" and "fo" tags as defined in [@!I-D.ietf-dmarc-dmarcbis, section 4.7].
+The destination(s) to which failure reports are sent, and options for when they will be sent, are defined by the "ruf" and "fo" tags as defined in [@!I-D.ietf-dmarc-dmarcbis, section 4.7].